-Troy A. Asher is a research test pilot and aerospace engineer at NASA's Dryden Flight Research Center, Edwards Air Force Base, Calif.
-Asher joined the flight operations staff at NASA Dryden in 2008 following an more than two-decade career as an Air Force officer and pilot, retiring with the rank of lieutenant colonel.
+Troy A. Asher Troy A. Asher is a research test pilot and aerospace engineer at NASA's Armstrong Flight Research Center, Edwards, CA. Asher joined the flight operations staff in 2008 following an more than two-decade career as an Air Force officer and pilot, retiring with the rank of lieutenant colonel.

-During his 24-year military career, he served as an instructor at Williams Air Force Base, Ariz., and the Air Force Test Pilot School at Edwards Air Force Base, which he attended as a member of Class 98B, and was commander of the 419th Flight Test Squadron and director of the Bomber Combined Test Force, both at Edwards.
-While at Wright-Patterson Air Force Base, Ohio, he was program manager and chief of low observables at the B-2A system program office.
+During his 24-year military career, he served as an instructor at Williams Air Force Base, AZ, and the Air Force Test Pilot School at Edwards Air Force Base, which he attended as a member of Class 98B, and was commander of the 419th Flight Test Squadron and director of the Bomber Combined Test Force, both at Edwards.
+While at Wright-Patterson Air Force Base, OH, he was program manager and chief of low observables at the B-2A system program office.
 In the B-1, he set 25 world speed records in 2003.

 Asher was also a Dean's Medalist at Fresno State University, and is a member of the Society of Experimental Test Pilots.
-Military honors he has received include the Meritorious Service Medal, Aerial Achievement Medal, Global War on Terrorism Service Medal and an Air Force Outstanding Unit Award.
+Military honors he has received include the Meritorious Service Medal, Aerial Achievement Medal, Global War on Terrorism Service Medal, and an Air Force Outstanding Unit Award.